strawcity/guitar-effects/README.md

 ## Future Development

-The guitar delay effects system is designed for continuous expansion and
+The guitar stereo delay effects system is designed for continuous expansion and
 enhancement:

 ### 🚀 **Planned Effects Packages**